DamianZaremba/toolforge-lima-kilo/README.md

     toolforge component MR (will show a list of none passed)
   - helper script toolforge_harbor_compose.sh, to manage harbor (wrapper around docker-compose)
+  - toolforge_get_versions.sh, to list the installed versions of most toolforge components

 There's also a clone of `toolforge-deploy` and a mount of `lima-kilo` in the home of the default user `~/{lima-kilo,toolforge-deploy}`.